Hotel Marshall

-The Marshall Grand (Formerly Hotel Marshall) is the tallest building though not the tallest structure in Marshall, the seat of Harrison County, Texas.
+The Marshall Grand (Formerly Hotel Marshall) is a high-rise hotel in Marshall, the county seat of Harrison County, Texas.

 The building was constructed about 1929 and is noted for its art-deco elements.

 In actuality it draws from several styles that were popular at the time.
 The hotel was originally called "The Marshall" and was one of three (The Kaufman in Kaufman and The Gibraltar in Paris) of the Pethybridge Hotel Co. ventures in East Texas.

 History

 On March 8, 1929 the property that Hotel Marshall now stands on was sold for $30,461.30 to S.B.
 (Sam) Perkins.

+Sam Perkins, a local merchant, commissioned Wyatt Hedrick to design a hotel next to his Perkins' Brothers Store in Marshall.
+A fire in 1949 destroyed the store and part of the hotel.

 Construction of the building was pushed to be completed by the annual Regional Rotary Club convention.
 Bobby Manziel, a Tyler, Texas, oil man, bought the Hotel Marshall on July 28, 1956.
 He renamed the hotel after himself and unexpectedly died a year later.
 Mrs. Manziel sold the hotel to Earl Hollandsworth for $225,000 in 1957.